 What requirements do I need to meet to be eligible for consolidation?

 For a Direct Consolidation Loan, you’ll need to either be already repaying your current student loans or the loans will need to be in their grace period.
-You can’t consolidate a loan that is currently in default.
+You can’t consolidate a loan amount that is currently in default.

 Before you get started, you’ll need: